Here are the key benefits and uses of a double bell euphonium

 Yes, the double bell euphonium is a distinctly unique brass instrument with a fascinating history and a plethora of benefits and uses, leading to the rebirth of its popularity in recent years as brass musicians crave more from their instruments.

-To learn more about our Duplex Bb Euphonium EP105 P please click here or browse our range of euphoniums & baritones.
+To learn more about our Duplex Bb Euphonium EP105 P please view its product page or browse our range of euphoniums & baritones.